-Paul Stretton-Stephens is a visual artist who works with digital art, mainly for abstract works, mixed media, and with digital photography, where he has a passion for anything coastal.
+Paul Stretton-Stephens is a self-taught, visually impaired artist who works with digital art, mixed media, and with digital photography, where he has a passion for anything coastal.

 Paul’s influences stem from his love of indigenous art, where he has attended aboriginal art workshops and visited, multiple times, the abundance of galleries and artistic locations of Santa Fe and wider New Mexico.
 Paul gained great inspiration from Art Santa Fe, the hub of one of the country's most celebrated art scenes, as well as from the Taos Pueblo and Navajo peoples.
 In addition, having lived in Spain for 11 years, Paul also draws on the rich legacy and culture of the Moors and numerous visits to the stunning galleries of Madrid.
 His vibrant and contemporary abstract artwork is gaining in popularity and is becoming more collectible.
 His aspiration is to have his works hung on the walls of homes and other spaces around the world.

 Born in Robin Hood country, Nottingham, and raised in various places in England, Paul has been creating photography for many years alongside his day job and has discovered digital art in recent times.

 He balances his artistic creations between his mixed media, digital art, and his love of digital photography, which came about whilst Paul was serving in HM Forces.